EternityForest/EmberOS/README.md

 Youtube-dl cannot be included, as APIs change so frequently that it would not do anyone any good.
 However, you can use "sudo get-youtube-dl" to automatically get the latest version.

-It will be stored in /sketch/bin, due ti the need for frequent easy updates(We consider it more like dynamic data than a real program, because of how often it updates)
+It will be stored in /sketch/bin, due ti the need for frequent easy updates(We consider it more like dynamic data than a real program, because of how often it updates).

 Tartube is also included, which is a noce graphical YT client.
 It is installed in the normal setup.py way and can be updated.